rsdoiel/antenna/archives/2025/socal_north_2025.09.md

 ---

-## Eaglet watch: Pip spotted on third egg in Jackie and Shadow's nest
+## Eaglet watch: Third chick is breaking through shell in Jackie and Shadow's nest

-date: 2025-03-06, updated: 2025-03-07, from: The LAist
+date: 2025-03-06, updated: 2025-03-08, from: The LAist

-As the famous bald eagle couple shields two chicks from the snow and cold, a third egg is finally showing signs of life.
+As the famous bald eagle couple shields two chicks from the snow and cold, a third chick is breaking through its shell.

 <br>